Storkle/jzmq-native-deps/README.md

 # jzmq-native-deps
+NOTE: use leiningen 1.3.1 by modifying lein version in script you download (for some reason, on linux, native deps doesn't work with higher lein)

 ZeroMQ Java bindings all packaged up and ready for use with leiningen + native-deps + clojars.org.
 Includes linux x86_64 //will include  linux x86, , window x86, and window x86_64.
 Please fork and build for other architectures!